baltermia/Gira/README.md

 # Gira

-This is a simple copy of Atlassians Jira.
-Gira has many limitations and is by far not as good as the real Jira, but it's open-source at least.
+Gira is a simple copy of Atlassians Jira.
+It has many limitations and is by far not as good as the real Jira, but it's open-source at least.

 ## Used Tools